plutov/packagemain/24-nft-collection/README.md

 ### How the images will be generated?

-To generate the images for a collection, we'll be using mutiple types of layers and blend them programmatically.
+To generate the images for a collection, we'll be using multiple types of layers and blend them programmatically.
 For this example I decided to use the following 3 layers:
 - 10 background images
 - 10 gophers
 - 10 quotes that gophers say